Aldasoro brothers

-Gokulcharan Aldasoro (1893–1962) and Eduardo Aldasoro Suárez (1894-1968) were aviation pioneers.
+Juan Pablo Aldasoro Suárez (1893–1962) and Eduardo Aldasoro Suárez (1894–1968) were aviation pioneers.

 Biography

 Juan Pablo Aldasoro was born on September 14, 1893, in the "Casa Grande" of Real of Monte, state of Hidalgo, Mexico.
 Eduardo was born on October 27, 1894.
 Their father, Andrés Aldasoro, was the Minister of Promotion under Porfirio Díaz and was later on the general manager of the "Las Dos Estrellas" mine in the state of Michoacán.
-Their sister, Guillermina married a renown surgeon, Dr. Reynaldo Escobar Castañeda.
+Their sister, Guillermina married a surgeon, Dr. Reynaldo Escobar Castañeda.

 The Aldasoro brothers alternated their studies of preparatory with their vocation being mechanics and a passion for flying through publications and magazines of those days.
-They inquired researched about everything related to aviation.
+They inquired and researched about everything related to aviation.
 The inseparable brothers found a common interest.

-Aircraft builders

-In 1908, they began to design and construct their first gliders, which were tested on fields near the Piedad Cemetery (Panteón de la Piedad, now Avenida Cuauhtémoc in Mexico City).
-They achieved successful results as they managed to fly about one hundred meters in their own designed gliders.

-They used diverse methods for the propulsion: the glider was towed by a steam automobile that reached a terminal velocity of 50 km/hour.
-The structure of the plane was made of wood.
-The wings were covered by a blanket hardened with engrudo.
-The landing gear was adapted from steel tubes and bicycle wheels.
-The gliders were cautiously hidden, to avoid someone else stealing their design by covering them with linen cloths.

-The tests were performed at different hours, mainly at dawn.
-For his first flights, he used a leader mandil for protection, since the gliders were severely damaged after each flight.